Peter Steele: Death and tributes

-In an interview given before his death, Steele noted that, as a result of his long lasting dependence on alcohol and cocaine, he had developed problems with some of his organs.
+In an interview, Steele noted that, as a result of his long lasting dependence on alcohol and cocaine, he had developed problems with some of his organs.
 He had stated:

 I developed heart problems, I developed liver problems, I never had a stroke, I never had a heart attack and as Mark Twain put it, 'Rumours of my death have been highly exaggerated.'